Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Additional Experiments and Details

 \subsection{Crop Irrigation}

 This section contains details of the crop irrigation experiment. \paragraph{System dynamics}

 The change in \textrm{CropWeight} at each step is determined by humidity, irrigation and radiation, and maximum growth is achieved when $0.4 \cdot \textrm{Humidity} + 0.6 \cdot \textrm{Irrigation} = \textrm{Radiation}^2$.
 An additional exogenous variable is also included in the change of \textrm{CropWeight}.
-This can be regard as some unobserved confounders that affect the growth that is not included in the system dynamics, such as \texttt{CO}$_2$\texttt{Concentration} or the temperature.
+This can be regarded as some unobserved confounders that affect the growth that are not included in the system dynamics, such as \texttt{CO}$_2$\texttt{Concentration} or the temperature.

 \paragraph{Policy}